italy-dude/GUIDB-GUID-Breve/README.md

 ### Installation ###

+This repository contains two projects: a Java project and a C# project.

-This project was created with NetBeans 8 and is a maven project, so it should be a matter of opening it with NetBeans and running the GUIDB main method.  :thumbsup: :thumbsup:
+The Java project was created with NetBeans 8 and is a maven project, so it should be a matter of opening it with NetBeans and running the GUIDB main method.  :thumbsup: :thumbsup:

+The C# project has been developed with Visual Studio Community, it is a solution project which should be compatible with any version of Visual Studio.

+The Android project can be opened with Android Studio.

 ### Uses ###